I Teach All Methods of Spinning

 I teach all methods of hand spinning, including on a great wheel.
 I was professionally taught in the 1980s and have been teaching ever since.
 I am one of very few teachers of the long draw technique – the hallmark of accomplishment in handspinning.
 In the last year I have taught pupils from France, Germany, Australia and California – so, as this shows, there are not many teachers of long draw around.

-I prefer to teach individually (one-to-one) for the first lesson.
-Hopefully pupils go on to join my group lessons and activities if they live locally.
-For complete beginners I begin by treadling the wheel to allow pupils concentrate on their hand work.
+I prefer to teach absolute beginners individually (one-to-one) for the first lesson.
+For complete beginners I treadle the wheel for pupils to allow beginners enough ‘brain space’ pupils to concentrate on their hand work.
 It is too difficult to do both together for a start!
-After about an hour we both treadle and within a couple of hours I find the majority of pupils are able to produce yarn by themselves.
-Not their best spinning of course, but they have grasped the technique and can spin while I keep the wheel turning.
+After about an hour we both treadle and soon find pupils are able to produce yarn by themselves.
+Not their best spinning of course, but they have grasped the technique and can spin with help to keep the wheel turning in the correct (clockwise) direction.
 My initial focus is to learn the technique – quality control is lesson two, along with plying and finishing the first spinning.
 Even after more than thirty years, I can still recall the joy of holding my first spinning – it was such a moment.